Vexthecollector/ElevenLabs-as-Microphone/README.md

 If you like this, be sure to check out https://vb-audio.com/Cable/index.htm as it is one of the backbones for this project.
 The software is donationware, so they rely on your donations to work.

+# What does this truly do?
+It will install Python and VB Audio Cable for you.
+Then install via pip Elevenlabs, Sounddevice, Soundfile, and Numpy The Start TTS.bat simply starts the python file I created.

+The python file connects to the Elevenlabs API.
+It pulls all the voices you currently have and then allows you to choose.
+Next it sets the Audio Device to be CABLE Input VB-Audio And finally it just plays files through that Audio device for you to be able to put that out through any available place.